 Such a short duration would have minimal impact on an enemy.
 Further, it would not have provided very much time to defeat the enemy with darkness of evening approaching.

 A natural occurring solar eclipse is not a good explanation for three reasons.
 First, astronomy cannot provide any solid supporting evidence of a solar eclipse in the time period of the event recorded in Joshua 10:13.
 The second reason a solar eclipse did not occur was that the Hebrew text does not support a solar eclipse.
 The sun and moon would not be aligned in order to create a solar eclipse.
-That is, Joshua 10:12 states that the sun was directly overhead and the moon off to the west.
-Marten H. Woudstra has made this comment,
+Marten H. Woudstra made the following comment,

 The respective locations of the sun and moon at the time that Joshua addressed them are at Gibeon and at the valley of Aijalon.
 This means that as Joshua looked in the direction of the sun, he saw it standing in the sky over Gibeon.
 Likewise the moon could be seen standing over the valley of Aijalon which was west of Beth-horon.